Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Published August 10, 2022.
 This post may contain affiliate links.
 Please read my disclosure policy.

 These easy-to-make pickled beets recipe in sweet vinegar brine will become your new favorite snack and side dish.
 I love eating these straight out of the jar as soon as they’re ready.

-Pickled beets are roasted, skinned fresh beets that are covered in a hot, sweet, and salty vinegar brine to help preserve their shelf-life.
-The incredible flavors that come from the combination of sweet earthy beets and brine are nothing short of delicious.
+Pickled beets are roasted, skinned, and fresh beets that are covered in a hot, sweet, and salty vinegar brine to help preserve their shelf-life.
+The incredible flavors that come from the combination of sweet, earthy beets and brine are nothing short of delicious.

-Pickled beets are very tasty, eaten as a snack right out of the jar or served as a side dish, or even on a charcuterie board or antipasto platter.
-Be sure to watch my video below to see how to precisely roast the beets and peel them with ease.
+Pickled beets are very tasty, eaten as a snack right out of the jar, served as a side dish, or even on a charcuterie board or antipasto platter.
+Be sure to watch my video below to see how to roast the beets precisely and peel them with ease.